 OPPY WOOD, 3rd May 1917 – The Hull Pals Attack

-The Capture of Oppy Wood was an engagement, North East of Arras, between May and June 1917.
+After the fall of Vimy Ridge, the Germans withdrew to the high ground of Oppy Wood, North East of Arras, The Capture of Oppy Wood was an engagement between May and June 1917.
 The Germans were in possession of a fortified wood, to the west of the village of Oppy, which overlooked British positions.
 The wood was 1-acre in area and contained many German observation posts, machine-guns and trench-mortars.
 The aim of the attack was to remove this defensive obstacle and divert German resources away from the main offensive, planned at Messines, in early June 1917.
 In military terms, Oppy Wood was a diversionary attack, by the 92nd Brigade, of the 31st Division, during the Third Battle of the Scarpe (3–4 May).
 It was an attack on a half mile front, in unfavourable conditions, and against impenetrable German defences.
 It is also known as the Battle of Gavrelle.
 However, for the people of Hull, Oppy Wood, would be forever remembered as the place where the Hull Pals made their name.
 In fierce fighting around the village, Hull lost more men on the 3rd May 1917, than any other.
 The attack failed and the final casualties totalled 326.

 The main British attacking forces in this battle were the 10th, 11th and 12th Battalions of the East Yorkshire Regiment, known as the ‘Hull Pals’.
 They advanced up a slope, in the dark, in four waves, over difficult terrain, illuminated by German rockets and Very Lights.
 They faced Oppy Wood, which was elaborately fortified, and defended by experienced German troops.
 They struggled forward over three belts of barb wire entanglements.
 Unable to keep pace with their barrage, and were exposed to murderous German machine gun fire.
 Despite this, the Hull Pals continued to advance.